Ioannis Demestichas: Interwar period

-In 1926 he was captain of the battleship Limnos and Director-General of the Ministry of Naval Affairs, then Chief of the Hellenic Navy General Staff in 1926–27, Higher Submarine Commander (1927–28), again Director-General of the Ministry of Naval Affairs (1928–29), Chief of the Fleet Command (1929–31), Director-General of the Salamis Naval Base (1931–32), and again as Chief of the Navy General Staff in 1932–33.
+In 1926 he was captain of the battleship Limnos and Director-General of the Ministry of Naval Affairs, then Chief of the Hellenic Navy General Staff in 1926–1927, Higher Submarine Commander (1927–1928), again Director-General of the Ministry of Naval Affairs (1928–1929), Chief of the Fleet Command (1929–1931), Director-General of the Salamis Naval Base (1931–1932), and again as Chief of the Navy General Staff in 1932–1933.
 On 6 March 1933, he became a member of the emergency military government under Alexandros Othonaios, that assumed power to counter the abortive coup attempt led by Nikolaos Plastiras.
 He held the posts of Minister for Naval Affairs and for Aviation (6–9 March).
 After the failure of the coup, on 11 March he was placed on suspended duty due to his involvement in it, placed on indefinite leave on 12 September, and retired on 5 February 1934 with the rank of rear admiral in retirement.
 In 1934 he was one of the founding members of the Yacht Club of Greece.

-Demestichas took part in Plastiras' second failed coup attempt in March 1935, and after its failure managed to escape to Napoli in Italy.
+Demestichas took part in Plastiras' second failed coup attempt in March 1935, and after its failure managed to escape to Naples in Italy.
 In Greece, he was tried and sentenced in absentia to death and loss of rank, but on 13 June 1936 he was pardoned and restored to his rank.